nivabecassis/spoilerkiller/README.md

 [ ] Find API for film/show data
 [ ] Use API to get film/show data
     [ ] Ensure to place a request rate limiting feature [ ] Upon entering a new entry into the blacklist, also store a single string that can be used as a regex pattern matcher to increase performance
-[ ] Design actual block html overlay (the screen that hides blacklisted content)
+[x] Design actual block html overlay (the screen that hides blacklisted content)
-[ ] Apply screen over blacklisted content in a content script
+[x] Apply screen over blacklisted content in a content script
+[ ] Use MutationObserver to listen to new changes to the DOM
 [ ] Perform validation on the input of the show/movie
     [ ] Sanitize data
     [x] Skip duplicates